 |Psychology of Gender|

 |Total Credit Hours||72-74|

 Social Work Senior Field Experience (OPEN TO SOCIAL WORK MAJORS ONLY)

 The Social Work Methods courses, FSW 306 (Fall) and FSW 406 (Spring) must be completed in the junior year and must be completed prior to beginning Field Experience.
-The social work field experience is taken in the senior year over two semesters for a total of 450 clock hours in an agency setting (225 hours/semester).
-Students are required to take
+The social work field experience is taken in the senior year over two terms for a total of 450 clock hours in an agency setting (225 hours/term).
+Students are required to register for

-FSW 411 (Senior Field Experience I) concurrently with FSW 412 (Senior Field Seminar I) and FSW 413 (Senior Field Experience II) with FSW 414 (Senior Field Seminar II).
-The field experience provides an opportunity to apply generalist social work knowledge and skills from the classroom to working with clients in an agency setting.
+FSW 411 (Senior Field Experience I) concurrently with FSW 412 (Senior Field Seminar I) and FSW 413 (Senior Field Experience II) concurrently with FSW 414 (Senior Field Seminar II).
+The field experience provides an opportunity to apply generalist social work knowledge and skills gained in the classroom to working with clients in an agency setting.